awsdocs/amazon-chime-administration-guide/doc_source/network-config.md

   + HD mode: 1400 kbps up and down
   + 3–4 people: 450 kbps up and \(N\-1\)\*400 kbps down
   + 5–16 people: 184 kbps up and \(N\-1\)\*134 kbps down
-  + Up and down bandwidth adapts lower for network conditions
+  + Up and down bandwidth adapts lower based on network conditions
 + Screen
   + 1\.2 mbps up \(when presenting\) and down \(when viewing\) for high quality\.
 This adapts as low as 320 kbps based on network conditions\.
   + Remote control: 800 kbps fixed